take0a/docs.getdbt.com/website/docs.ja/reference/resource-configs/snowflake-configs.md

 - Merge (default)
 - Append
 - Delete+insert
+- Insert_overwrite
+  - Note: This is not a standard dbt incremental strategy. `insert_overwrite` behaves like `truncate` + re-`insert` commands on Snowflake.
+It doesn't support partition-based overwrites, which means it'll overwrite the entire table intentionally.
+It's implemented as an incremental strategy because it aligns with dbt’s workflow of not dropping existing tables.
 - [`microbatch`](/docs/build/incremental-microbatch)

 Snowflake's `merge` statement fails with a "nondeterministic merge" error if the `unique_key` specified in your model config is not actually unique.
 If you encounter this error, you can instruct dbt to use a two-step incremental approach by setting the `incremental_strategy` config for your model to `delete+insert`.